StarNet01/rentryx/README.md

 The following APIs are planned for backend integration:

 ### 📄 Get Car List with Filters
-These endpoints are designed for backend integration with Rent Ryx:
+These endpoints are designed for backend integration with Rentryx:

 **Endpoint:** `GET /cars`